Only You (1994 film)

 Only You is a 1994 American romantic comedy film directed by Norman Jewison and starring Marisa Tomei, Robert Downey Jr., Bonnie Hunt, Joaquim de Almeida, and Fisher Stevens.
 Written by Diane Drake and Malia Scotch Marmo (uncredited), the film is about a young woman whose search for the man she believes to be her soulmate leads her to Italy where she meets her destiny.

-Upon its release the film received mixed reviews, but critics praised Tomei's and Downey's performances.
+The film was released in the United States on October 7, 1994, by Sony Pictures Releasing goes through the label of TriStar Pictures.
+It received mixed reviews, but critics praised Tomei's and Downey's performances, and grossed $20.1 million.